 Electrocution Injuries And Deaths

 Failure to locate and identify power utilities before starting work and working or operating equipment around live power lines can cause serious electrocution injuries or electrocution deaths.
 Failure to de-energize lines, enforce safe distance requirements or ground or insulate equipment can cause serious electrical burns, other personal injuries, and death.

-Other common construction hazards include chemical exposure, confined space suffocation and death, unguarded presses, saws, mills, conveyors and other machines, and fire hazards associated with heat, vapors, and combustibles.
+Other common construction hazards include chemical exposure, confined space suffocation and death, unguarded presses, saws, mills, conveyors, other machines, and fire hazards associated with heat, vapors, and combustibles.

-Death, brain injuries, spinal cord injuries, orthopedic injuries, de-gloving injuries, burns, amputations, and crush-injuries are relatively common construction site injuries.
+Death, brain injuries, spinal cord injuries, orthopedic injuries, de-gloving injuries, burns, amputations, and crush injuries are also common construction site injuries.

 Other than those leading causes of construction deaths, the following are also common causes of construction injuries:

 Our team also recognizes that many construction site injuries are not immediately apparent.
 In many cases, workplace injuries or illnesses occur after longer periods of exposure to hazardous conditions.
 This can include repetitive motion injuries, occupational cancers, chronic respiratory illnesses, and more